akshatapatel/Iris-Recognition/README.md

 1. First, we read and process all training files:

-  1. Read all files
+  a.
+Read all files

-  2. Run iris localization on all of them and get the images.
+  b.
+Run iris localization on all of them and get the images.

-  3. On the localized images, run normalization and enhancement to get our enhanced images for feature extraction.
+  c.
+On the localized images, run normalization and enhancement to get our enhanced images for feature extraction.

-  4. Then, run feature extraction to get all the feature vectors.
+  d.
+Then, run feature extraction to get all the feature vectors.

 2.The same steps a-d are followed for the testing data.

 3. Once we have our training and testing feature vectors, we run iris matching and performance evaluation on them as:

-  1. Get matching values and then CRR scores for 10,40,60,80,90 and 107 components in the reduced feature vector
+  a.
+Get matching values and then CRR scores for 10,40,60,80,90 and 107 components in the reduced feature vector

-  2. Use those values to plot the CRR vs Feature Vector dimensions graph
+  b.
+Use those values to plot the CRR vs Feature Vector dimensions graph

-  3. Get matching values and then CRR scores for our full length 1536 feature vector
+  c.
+Get matching values and then CRR scores for our full length 1536 feature vector

-  4. Use the 1536 component CRR’s and 107 component CRR’s to plot the table to compare their accuracy
+  d.
+Use the 1536 component CRR’s and 107 component CRR’s to plot the table to compare their accuracy

-  5. ROC requires the rate of false matches and the rate of false non-matches.
+4. ROC requires the rate of false matches and the rate of false non-matches.
 False matches are the number of eyes that are matched but are not authorized whereas False non-matches are the number of eyes that are rejected but are authorized.
 To calculate ROC, we use the matching\_cosine\_ROC we got